 - Bringing a delicious snack to the cinema can ruin your experience, study claims

-- Popcorn makes your brain focus on how it will taste rather than on the film itself
+- Popcorn makes your brain focus on how it will taste rather than on the film itself.

 Taking popcorn or other treats to the cinema may make for a tasty accompaniment, but new research suggests snacks can actually ruin the experience, Dailymail reports.

-According to experts from Erasmus University, delicious treats can distract your brain and make it focus on how the food will taste rather than on the film itself.
+According to experts from Erasmus University, delicious treats can distract your brain and make it focus on how the food will taste rather than the film itself.

-Researchers Dr Anne-Kathrin Klesse and Dr Emily Garbinsky said: ‘Companies intentionally use food to create enjoyable customer experiences.
+Researchers Dr Anne-Kathrin Klesse and Dr Emily Garbinsky said, ‘Companies intentionally use food to create enjoyable customer experiences.

-‘For instance, amusement parks, movie theatres and concert venues all offer food accompaniments to boost customers’ enjoyment of these experiences.
+‘For instance, amusement parks, movie theatres and concert venues offer food accompaniments to boost customers’ enjoyment of these experiences.

 ‘However, this research indicates that this strategy may actually backfire.’

-Professor Klesse added: ‘Being able to fully enjoy experiences is central to happiness and wellbeing.
+Professor Klesse added, ‘Being able to enjoy experiences fully is central to happiness and wellbeing.

-‘Our research offers important insights into what environmental factors can negatively impact consumers’ enjoyment of ongoing experiences.
+Our research offers important insights into what environmental factors can negatively impact consumers’ enjoyment of ongoing experiences.

 ‘The presence of tempting food is therefore detrimental because it distracts consumers who are invited to imagine what they’ll taste next, and this actually decreases their engagement with and enjoyment of their current experience.’